The five biggest takeaways from GDC

 “I like to think of it as an iceberg,” Sarkeesian said in her talk.
 “The stories that make the headlines, the most escalated examples like murder, rape and sexual violence — that’s the bit floating above water.
 But underneath the surface are all the everyday harms that feel ubiquitous.”

-This in mind, she reflected on the harassment she received for creating her videos, which ultimately peaked with 2014′s notorious “Gamergate” harassment campaign.
+With this in mind, she reflected on the harassment she received for creating her videos, which ultimately peaked with 2014′s notorious “GamerGate” harassment campaign.

 “[Maybe] you were one of the people in 2012 who did not understand why I was making videos about misogyny [in] games, or why I would withstand years and years of abuse for that work,” she said.
 “But now you do.”